lardemua/ros_bridge/README.md

-Object information of all vehicles, except the ego-vehicle(s) is published.
+Object information of all vehicles, except the ROS-vehicle(s) is published.